pouria-maleki/TVD-dataset/README.md

 2. If you use this dataset in your research, you should refer to the GitHub repository and the address of the article published on this topic at
 | [Object Detection for Vehicles with Yolo](https://ieeexplore.ieee.org/abstract/document/10432884) |
+# License

+1. This dataset (TVD dataset) is made available for academic use only.
+2. If you use this dataset in your research, you should refer to the GitHub repository and the address of the article published on this topic [here](https://ieeexplore.ieee.org/abstract/document/10432884).